How to Cope with Losing Your Biggest Freelance Writing Client

 June 14, 2016

 Losing any client sucks.
-It’s even worse when you lose your biggest client who was your #1 source of income, and now you don’t know how you’re going to make ends meet.
+Losing your biggest client who was your #1 source of income is even worse, and now you don’t know how you’re going to make ends meet.
 You’ve got to take action fast if you want to pay your bills.

 I’ve been there, my friend.
 I lost one of my biggest clients a couple months ago – a client who was paying me over $1200 every month.
 It was tough at first, but it didn’t take me long to find new clients who more than made up for the loss of income.